Axemt/away/README.md

 fibonacci_with_a_different_name(55) # returns 139583862445
 ```

 If you wish to handle errors in the FaaS functions manually you can use the option `implicit_exception_handling=False` to make the function return the status code alongside the response.
 Otherwise, the function raises an exception.
-This is only applicable to sync functions

 ```python
 @builder.faas_function(faas, implicit_exception_handling=False)